-While it doesn’t have the stereotypical palm trees and boat drinks, Mackinac Island leaves the welcome mat out for all who climb aboard to get a different glimpse of Pure Michigan!
+While this island paradise doesn’t have the stereotypical palm trees and boat drinks, Mackinac Island puts out the welcome mat for all to explore, learn and enjoy the laid back vibe of island life.

-This northern gem takes the spotlight as one of the very best of amazing northern U.S. vacation destinations anytime of the year.
+This Michigan destination takes the spotlight as one of the very best of amazing northern U.S. vacation destinations anytime of the year.

 And, Mackinac Island sure knows how to put on her best dress regardless of what season or time of the year.

-So, let’s hop the ferry and go for a short boat ride to a Michigan’s version of island paradise.
+So, let’s hop on the ferry and go for a short boat ride to experience all the different things to do on Mackinac Island!